Procurement Ads

 The objectives of this assignment are as follows:

-1. Identify and inventory the financing mechanisms
+• Identify and document the financing products

-3. Inventory and map existing financing mechanisms for SMEs
+• Inventory and map existing financing mechanisms for SMEs

 Scope and Nature of Home Improvement Investments